evan-erdos/trail-of-cthulhu/outline/act-0/seq-3/scene-2.md

-### Scene 2 : *Diplomacy with Necromancers* ###
+### Scene 6 : *The Medallion* ###

-They do the deed, and the leader tells them about a man who can speak to Cthulhu.
+The Players awake and find that the light is a key to solving a puzzle.
-He also says Hastur will be their saviour.
+They solve it, and Cthulhu gives them a medallion.